 General Hing Bun Heang, the head of the Prime Minister Bodyguard Unit sanctioned by the U.S. for alleged human rights abuses, has been accused by a Johnson & Johnson-linked orphanage of attempting to take over its prime waterfront land.

 The general, however, said on Friday that he was simply in charge of handling and resolving public complaints for the government, and he could not even remember the case among the hundreds he deals with every year.

 “I don’t know where the land is,” he said.
 “And I do not have land.”

-“If you know that His Excellency Hing Bun Hieng has land, please help make a land title for him,” Bun Hieng said.
+“If you know that His Excellency Hing Bun Heang has land, please help make a land title for him,” Bun Heang said.

 Part of his job was receiving public complaints and reporting to the Council of Ministers, “and if necessary ask the opinion from the top leader,” he said, referring to Prime Minister Hun Sen.

-Bun Hieng added that his name was frequently thrown around and misused.
+Bun Heang added that his name was frequently thrown around and misused.

-“Be careful about people using Hing Bun Hieng’s name,” he said.
+“Be careful about people using Hing Bun Heang’s name,” he said.
 “Many make such a mistake.”

 Sovann Komar, an orphanage in Phnom Penh’s Chbar Ampov district set up in 2003 by the late Johnson & Johnson heiress Elizabeth Johnson, has become embroiled in controversy over the past couple of years, with new management accusing its former director of child abuse and fraud.

 The ex-director, Sothea Arun, is currently on trial for alleged child torture at the Phnom Penh Municipal Court, with a verdict due on February 10.